-You just broke up with your wife or girlfriend (or, more likely, she broke up with you – no difference); have one or more children, don’t know what to do and can’t afford the retaining fee your lawyer wants before she or he starts to work for you.
+You need to select a lawyer, because you just broke up with your wife or girlfriend (or, more likely, she broke up with you – no difference), have one or more children, don’t know what to do and can’t afford the retaining fee your lawyer wants before she or he starts to work for you.

 (Note, 2013 04 14: This blog entry was updated to reflect that the search engine for Fathers for Life has been changed.
 In this article, the change is invisible on the surface but involves two links that had gone dead.)